Interim Department Head

 Master of Science in Advanced Athletic Training

 The MS in Advanced Athletic Training (40 credits) is a post-professional/post certification.
-The student will be exposed to didactic content in the advanced skills and knowledge of diagnostic evaluation, modalities, technology, and leadership.
+The student will be exposed to didactic content in the advanced skills and knowledge of diagnostic evaluation, modalities and leadership.
 The program involves extensive research and application of the latest theories and techniques in athletic training and related fields.
 Clinical practice will enable students to be proactive in the application of new knowledge and skills.
 This degree is for the student who has graduated with an entry-level athletic training degree from a CAATE accredited program and has earned the “ATC” credential or is eligible to sit for the BOC, Inc. exam.
-See the MS website for all necessary information regarding application process and additional forms.
+See the MS website for all necessary information regarding application process.

 Option 1: Five year program.
-This unique option allows the student to complete a baccalaureate degree in Exercise Science and Master of Athletic Training in Athletic Training degree in 5 years.
+This unique option allows the student to complete a baccalaureate degree in Exercise Science and Master of Athletic Training degree in 5 years.

 - At the end of the third year, students apply to and must be admitted into the NDSU Graduate School.